Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 14
 ```

-This wrapper function isn't really doing anything special, so instead of a wrapper for `factorial` and another wrapper for `gcd`.
+This wrapper function isn't really doing anything special, all it does is create a new function that's lacking the first parameter of the wrapped function and then calls the wrapped function properly.
+The only things that change from wrapper to wrapper is how many parameters there are and which function is being wrapped.
+Instead of a wrapper for `factorial` and another wrapper for `gcd`.
 We can generate wrappers automatically for any similar recursive function expression.

 First, lets describe what it means to be a "*similar recursive function expression*".
-There are two criteria.
+There are two criteria:

 1. You must take the recursive call of the function as the first parameter.
 2. You must pass forward the first parameter as the first parameter again on any recursive calls.